West Hollywood Specialty

 8509 Melrose Ave., West Hollywood

-Now four locations strong and growing quickly, Alfred is quickly taking over LA’s coffee scene, making it a definite favorite for screenwriters and freelancers during the week.
+Now six locations strong and growing quickly, Alfred is quickly taking over LA’s coffee scene, making it a definite favorite for screenwriters and freelancers during the week.
 We like the Melrose Place location best for working, but this tiny outpost across the street in an alley is adorably intimate.
 If you’re feeling indulgent, ask for their famous off-menu Alfred cone—a macchiato served in a chocolate-covered ice cream cone that tastes just as good as it sounds.
 They also have kombucha on tap.
-There are also locations in Brentwood and Silver Lake.
+There are also locations in Brentwood, Silver Lake, Beverly Hills, and Studio City.

 Alfred Tea Room